Topological rigidity of quasitoric manifolds: Abstract

 \section{Abstract}

 Quasitoric manifolds are manifolds that admit an action of the torus that is locally as the standard action of $T^n$ on ${\bbC}^n$.
 It is known that the quotients of such actions are nice manifolds with corners.
-We prove that such manifolds are equivariantly rigid i.e., that any other manifold that is $T^n$-homotopy equivalent to a quasitoric manifold, is $T^n$-homeomorphic to it.
+We prove that a class of locally standard manifolds, that contains the quasitoric manifolds, is equivariantly rigid i.e., that any other manifold that is $T^n$-homotopy equivalent to a quasitoric manifold, is $T^n$-homeomorphic to it.